Pilot Licences

 Instrument Rating (IR) Flight Test

-2.7.1 Applicant for an IR should meet the flying experience requirements mentioned in paragraph 2.3.3 above.
+2.7.1 Applicant for an IR should meet the flying experience requirements mentioned in paragraph 2.3.3 above and pass the Instrument Rating flight test.

 2.7.2 The test will comprise: